-Atmospheric, Oceanic Planetary Physics Sub-department
+Atomic and Laser Physics Sub-department

-The post-holder will be based in the Atmospheric, Oceanic and Planetary Physics (AOPP) subdepartment, which is one of the six sub-departments that together make up the Department of Physics (others are Astrophysics, Atomic and Laser Physics, Condensed Matter Physics, Particle Physics, and Theoretical Physics) with Central Physics providing administrative and technical support to these sub-departments.
+The post-holder will be based in the Atomic and Laser Physics (ALP) sub-department, which is one of the six sub-departments that together make up the Department of Physics; these are Astrophysics, Atomic and Laser Physics, Atmospheric, Oceanic and Planetary Physics, Condensed Matter Physics, Particle Physics and Theoretical Physics, with a seventh function (Central Physics) providing administrative and technical support to these sub-departments.
 Members of all sub-departments take part in research, teaching and matters such as examinations, discussion of syllabi, lectures and liaison with undergraduates and postgraduate students.